ept221/multibot/README.md

 ## Configure the Package
 ### Add Another Bot:
-To add another turtlebot to the system, open the start.launch file and insert the following:
+To add another turtlebot to the system, open the start.launch file and insert the following after the map server node:
 ```xml
 <include file="single.launch">
 	<arg name="name" value="INSERT STRING HERE"/>